Topical steroid withdrawal: Duration

 The duration of acute topical corticosteroid withdrawal is variable; the skin can take months to years to return to its original condition.
 The duration of steroid use may influence the recovery factor time, with the patients who used steroids for the longest reporting the slowest recovery.

 Cause

 To experience this withdrawal, it generally requires the misuse or application of a topical steroid daily for 2 to 4 months, depending on the potency of the topical corticosteroid.
 In some cases, this has been reported after as little as 2 weeks of use.

 Mechanism of action

 Historically, it was believed that cortisol was only produced by the adrenal glands, but research has shown that keratinocytes in human skin also produce cortisol.
 Prolonged topical steroid (TS) application changes the glucocorticoid receptor (GR) expression pattern on the surface of lymphocytes; a patient experiencing resistance to a TS has a low ratio of GR-α to GR-β.
 In addition, the erythema characteristic of ‘red skin syndrome’ is due to a release of stored endothelial nitric oxide (NO) and subsequent vasodilation of dermal vessels.

+A 2025 pilot study by Shobnam et al. (n=16) reported that topical steroid withdrawal is associated with overexpression of mitochondrial complex I, leading to elevated NAD+ and the conversion of tryptophan into kynurenine metabolites; the authors also reported symptom improvement in an open-label series treated with mitochondrial complex I inhibitors.
+The findings have been the subject of academic correspondence in the United Kingdom.
+Brown and Burleigh argued in the Journal of Investigative Dermatology that the small sample size and underpowered analyses meant the proposed molecular and cellular mechanisms remained unexplained and warranted further research.
+In reply, Shobnam et al. agreed that larger studies are needed and that the diagnostic criteria lacked specificity, while maintaining that the work nonetheless provided initial mechanistic insights.
+A separate letter by Tan, Dawe and Affleck in Clinical and Experimental Dermatology raised concerns that recruitment through topical steroid withdrawal advocacy organisations introduced collider bias.
+In a 2026 narrative review in Frontiers in Medicine, Myles and Ratley defended the study design while acknowledging that biomarkers obtainable in standard clinical laboratories have not yet been identified and that the proposed mechanisms require validation in larger cohorts.